 The event industry is waking up to a new reality.
 Not only is technology playing a central role in the pandemic recovery, but it’s also reshaping the landscape.
-When conferences and exhibitions regain some sense of normalcy, this is what it will look like.
+This will look like when conferences and exhibitions regain some sense of normalcy.

 Screens of all shapes and sizes—mobile devices, displays, interactive kiosks, and LED back walls—will be the glue that holds hybrid events together.
 In-person and remote audience members will use them to access each other’s content and experience.

 Event planners will divide into two groups: analog and digital.
 One group will manage events with spreadsheets, post-it notes, and paper.
 The other will automate and digitize tasks, exploring the full range of event technology and tools.

 Digital events have delivered more and better attendee behavioral data than in-person events; the latter will ramp up their Internet of Things (IoT) innovation to compete.
 Sensors, beacons, and tags will be attached to walls, furniture, and badges to track attendee movements.

 Pandemic safety measures are likely a permanent budget line item for events.
 As a result, solutions from Clear, Safe Expo, Crowdpass, and TACKL Health could be among those fueling further growth in the health-related event technology category.